gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Console/README.md

 `MoreTextWriter` class from `Gapotchenko.FX.Console` module automatically manages pagination when written text exceeds the height of a console area visible to the user.

 The functionality is similar to `more` command-line utility but can be used right within a program.
-This allows to provide an additional convenience for the end users.
+This allows you to provide an additional convenience for end users.

 Let's take a look on example: